Emergent Hierarchy in Localized States of Organic Quantum Chains: Theory Computational details

 For the chains, the Green function formalism is employed, utilizing the decimation method to achieve numerical periodicity in momentum space.
 However, for finite systems, such as carbon molecule rings, the local density of states (LDOS) is calculated as a function of energy by

 where $x$ and $y$ are site coordinates and $\psi_n(x,y)$ is the corresponding electronic wave function of the $n^{th}$ state.
+The real-space projection shown in our figures represents the total spectral weight accumulated at site $i$ for energy $E$.
 To compute the delocalized electronic contribution across the system, given by $|\psi_n(x,y)|^2$, we transform the delta functions into Lorentzian functions, with $\Gamma$ fitted with the experimental results \cite{Nature2021}.